 Cascara sagrada is one of the few herbs approved as an over-the-counter drug by the U.S. Food and Drug Administration.
 The portion of the plant used is the bark.

 Emodin and aloe-emodin have also been identified, along with a number of nonlaxative ingredients.

-Cascara sagrada is used as a laxative.
+Cascara sagrada was used as a laxative starting in the nineteenth and throughout the twentieth centuries.
 The anthraquinones stimulate the bowel, leading to evacuation after approximately six to ten hours.
 This herb also provokes secretion of fluid and minerals into the large intestine and inhibits their reabsorption.
-It is suggested for situations in which a soft, easily passed stool is desirable, such as hemorrhoids or following rectal surgery.
+It was suggested for situations in which a soft, easily passed stool is desirable, such as hemorrhoids or following rectal surgery.

 In addition, anthraquinones applied topically can protect skin from ultraviolet damage.

 Extracts of R. purshiana can inactivate herpes simplex virus, but this property has not been utilized medically.

 Recent research suggests that some components of R. purshiana, specifically emodin, may have anticancer activity (Cell Physiology and Biochemistry, Aug.
 10, 2018; Biomedicine & Pharmacotherapy, Nov.
 2018; Molecular Medicine Reports, Sep.
 2018).
 More research is necessary before it is ready for clinical use, however.

 The usual dose ranges from 20 mg to 70 mg daily of the anthraquinones.
 Products containing cascara sagrada should not be used for more than eight or ten days.